imalsogreg/blog.greghale.io/content/posts/2025-10-10-jj-for-vibe-coding.md

-Some developers (even some great developers!) who don't self-identify as `git` gurus are likely to ask Claude Code to turn a vibe-coded work item into a `git` commit.
+Some developers (even some great developers!) who don't self-identify as `git` gurus are likely to ask Claude Code to turn a vibe-coded work item into a `git` commit - meaning they'll prefer to prompt "add all the files to git and commit and push it to github", instead of running `git` manually.
 It's a wonderful finding that Claude is trustworthy enough to drive `git` for us, but it's also an indigtment of the `git` user interface.